danielt1263/using-promises/README.md

  1. Perform a side-effect.

 In closures we can't really return a value or throw an error.
 So we are reduced to side-effects...
 The most error-prone kind of code.

+## Slide 2:

+First we need to choose a promise library.

+ * There are several in existence for Swift, some more elaborate than others.
+ * For this presentation I have chosen one of the smaller ones, a library by Soroush Khanlou called simply, ["Promise"](https://github.com/khanlou/Promise).
+ * This library is relatively easy to understand.
+ * We aren't going to do that though, instead we are going to learn how to *use* the library.

+A promise is a way to represent a value that may exist at some point in the future.
+So we can:

+ * Easily chain asynchronous operations.
+ * Perform many independent asynchronous operations simultaneously and combine them into one result.

+... and more!
+We will refactor the Flickr code to show this in action.